TowardsZonalCentralization/ConvIO/README.md

     *   The algorithm considers the special case of "Branch-out points" where it checks the distance of the I/O from the nearest node is less than the set threashold if not then it creates a Branch-out point from the wiring harness directly.

 2.  **Optimal Cluster Analysis (`elbow_method.py`)**:
-    *   To determine the most efficient number of I/O Extenders (clusters) for the Zonal EE Architecture, a quantitative approach is employed.
+    *   To determine the most efficient number of I/O aggregators (clusters) for the Zonal EE Architecture, a quantitative approach is employed.
     *   The `elbow_method` module applies the K-Means clustering algorithm to the 2D spatial data of the I/O nodes for a range of cluster counts (k).
     *   It calculates the Within-Cluster Sum of Squares (WCSS) for each k.
 The 'elbow point' on the WCSS curve, where the rate of decrease sharply changes, is identified as a data-driven suggestion for the optimal number of clusters.
-This balances harness simplification against the number of required I/O extenders.
+This balances harness simplification against the number of required I/O aggregators.

 3.  **Zonal Architecture Optimization (`clustering_dijkstra.py`)**:
     *   With the optimal number of clusters determined, this module executes a sophisticated two-stage optimization.
     *   **First**, it constructs a distance matrix representing the true shortest-path distance within the chassis graph between every pair of I/O nodes.
 Using this matrix, it performs an initial partitioning of the I/O nodes using Agglomerative Clustering to establish a strong baseline grouping.
     *   **Second**, it enters a refinement phase.
-For each initial cluster, an optimal I/O extender location (centroid) is calculated.
-The algorithm then iteratively re-assigns each I/O node to the zone with the closest centroid, ensuring that the final groupings are not just based on I/O-to-I/O proximity, but on the more critical I/O-to-extender wiring distance.
+For each initial cluster, an optimal I/O aggregator location (centroid) is calculated.
+The algorithm then iteratively re-assigns each I/O node to the zone with the closest centroid, ensuring that the final groupings are not just based on I/O-to-I/O proximity, but on the more critical I/O-to-aggregator wiring distance.
 This process repeats until the cluster memberships stabilize, guaranteeing a more logically and efficiently partitioned zonal architecture.

 4.  **Baseline Architecture Analysis (`hpc_connector.py`)**:
     *   To provide a benchmark for evaluation, this module calculates the total wiring length of a traditional, non-zonal architecture.